antonkarounis/duct-tape-hook/README.md

 - Security within this app:
     - Bearer auth token
+    - Removed server header
 - Security strongly suggested external to this app:
     - Only run this through an SSL-enabled reverse proxy
+    - _Don't_ host app at `/webhook/`, pick something random
-    - Set up a set of whitelisted remote IPs
+    - Leverage whitelists for allowed remote IPs or CIDR ranges
 - Potential future improvements:
     - [ ] Client verification using mutual TLS
     - [ ] Message verification using HMAC signatures